Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 > **David Fried:**
 >Yeah...
 It could...
 This is probably a touchy subject for fans and creators alike...
 To be 100% honest though, Lorne Lanning needs constraints.
 >
 >He needs a game designer that can tell him...
-No...
+"No...
 You can't do that too...
-We have to ship a game.
+We have to ship a game."
 >
 >That was Erik Yeo for Stranger's Wrath.
->
->And given they "let him go" months before they let go a lot of other people, I think it was unappreciated.
+And given they "let him go" months before they let go a lot of other people, I think it was unappreciated.

 **Nemin:**
 Hm, did Lorne Lanning not appreciate being told no?